Dedicated to the power of conversation.

 Teresa holds a Bachelor of Arts, Oregon State University in Cultural Anthropology.

-Teresa is from the Santa Barbara area, the home of her ancestors.
+Teresa is from the Santa Barbara, California area, the home of her ancestors.
 Teresa lived and worked in Tribal community in Michigan for a number of years and returned home to California in 2007 to work and serve Tribal community on the West Coast.
 Teresa lives in the Lompoc Valley with her husband and their wonderful cat.

 Walks on the beach, being in or and on the ocean, with family and community to share time and joy, gathering on her traditional landscape, sewing and needlework, cooking, sipping good coffee and being in her garden.